switowski/portfolio/src/drafts/string-formatting/index.md

 ## Conclusions

 If you want to learn more about the "old style" vs. the "new style", there is a great website called [pyformat.info](https://pyformat.info/) that shows what can be done with each style.

+Of course, here we are only talking about formatting strings, that is, putting a variable or an expression into a string.
+But there are way more ways to construct a string.
+You can add strings together (`"answer is " + "42"`), join a list (`"".join(['answer', ' is', ' 42']`)) or probably come up with some even more creative solution.
+But creating strings in an effective way is a store for another article.

 ## TODO: